jakecyr/bayesian-network/README.md

-# Naives Bayes Classifer
+# Bayesian Network for Classification

-A simple Bayesian classifer based on Baye's rule and the conditional independence assumption.
+A simple Bayesian network based on Baye's rule and the conditional independence assumption.